 - Badass Bookworm: General Ignacio Zaragoza, who started out in life as a seminary student in the 1840s, but joined the forces in opposition to dictator Santa Anna in the 1850s and proved his worth leading a Ragtag Bunch of Misfits to glory in battle.
 By 1862 he was serving as the Secretary of War in government, but resigned the post to lead the troops at the Battle of Puebla.
 Sadly, he died from typhoid soon after, unable to prevent the invading French from occupying Mexico one year later.

 - Hold the Line: Some commentators have suggested that the Mexican victory at Puebla might have actually helped save the Union by preventing the French from linking up with the Confederates and providing them a steady stream of supplies.
-Despite the Union's advantage in industry and firepower over the Confederates, Union resolve was wavering at the time because of the Confederates' having the upper hand.
+Despite the Union's advantage in industry and firepower over the Confederates, Union resolve was wavering at the time because of the Confederates' having the upper hand from their momentum in the Eastern Theatre.
 Had the Confederates gotten more arms and support from the French, it's entirely possible the Union's resolve would have broken completely.
-The Mexican victory at Puebla halted the French advance for a full year, giving the Union time to turn the tables on the Confederates.
+The Mexican victory at Puebla halted the French advance for a full year, giving the Union time to turn the tables on the Confederates over time.

-- Misaimed Fandom: in a way.
-Most of Mexico itself doesn't celebrate Cinco de Mayo as a major holiday - outside of the Puebla region where the battle took place - but it's become a huge deal in the United States, especially advertised by beer companies and Mexican eateries.
+- Most of Mexico itself doesn't celebrate Cinco de Mayo as a major holiday — outside of the Puebla region where the battle took place — but it's become a huge deal in the United States, especially advertised by beer companies and Mexican eateries.

 - Other nations throughout the Caribbean celebrate it as well.
 It's celebrated in Australia with an annual festival, while in Japan the day is for celebrating American culture in general.